-The engineers Giorgio Pietrangeli and Paolo Alfredo Pallavicini have always personally followed the progress of their ambitious projects, as may be seen in the photograph which shows them during the testing of the spillway of the Legadadi Dam, where two different types of dam (concrete buttress and rockfill) were employed to adapt the structure to the foundations.
+The engineers Giorgio Pietrangeli and Paolo Alfredo Pallavicini have always personally followed the progress of their ambitious projects, as may be seen in the photograph which shows one of them during the testing of the spillway of the Legadadi Dam, where five different types of dam (including concrete buttress and rockfill) were employed to adapt the structure to the foundations.

 Unusual design tasks